ahoydave/daveland/README.md

 ## TODO

-- Have text fade over time
-- Each player has their own text
-- Animate remote players
 - Set names in a better way - maybe on startup
 - Better sized window
 - Have some way of showing whether a person has disconnected - fade away or something